 Encountering wildlife out of nowhere while driving on the road can be dangerous and scary.
 Animals often find their way from the woods out onto highways and residential streets, placing them in the path of moving vehicles.
-Even though wildlife are more active at certain times of the year, they can be a hazard on the roadways year-round.
-So what can you do to stay safe and avoid a collision?
-These tips can help.
+Even though animals are more active at certain times of the year, they can be a hazard on the roadways year-round.
+Here are tips for staying safe and avoiding collisions with wildlife.

 - Slow Down: The most important way to avoid collisions with wildlife is to slow down and observe the speed limit.
 Give yourself more time to brake if an animal darts in your path, especially if you are driving in areas with high deer populations.
 Pay attention to those wildlife crossing signs!
 They’re posted in areas known for being active for wildlife encounters.